MixMasterMitch/loeppky-games/README.md

 Finally, you can print the board state to the console using `print(board)` and it will output something like the example board shown above.

+### Agent Tester
+Sometimes it is helpful to test out the agent with a particular input game state.
+The `test.py` script helps do exactly that.
+In the `test.py` script, set the `AGENT_NAME` variable to the name of the agent you want to test and edit the `BOARD_STRING` variable to create the desired input board state.
+Note that the board string format is the same as the output of `print(board)` with `X`'s being the agent's pieces and `O`'s being the opponent's.

+Then run the `test.py` script (or run it with the debugger) to invoke the `step` function of the specified agent with the specified board.

 ### Tips
 1. You can create multiple agents and have them play against each other to make sure your final agent is not susceptible to specific opposing strategies.
+2. While debugging, you can add a `print(board)` call at the start of the `step` function.
+When you observe your agent making an unexpected move, grab the corresponding logged board string and paste it into `test.py` to repeatably test the agent with that particular game state.

 ## Submitting an Agent for Competition
 TODO